Panmunjom axe murder incident: Background

-Initial trimming
+Initial trimming and killings

 On August 18, 1976, a group of five Korean Service Corps (KSC) personnel were escorted by a UNC security team consisting of Captain Arthur Bonifas; his South Korean army counterpart, Captain Kim; the platoon leader of the current platoon in the area, First Lieutenant Mark Barrett; and 11 enlisted personnel, both American and South Korean.

 The two captains did not wear sidearms, as members of the Joint Security Area were limited to five armed officers and 30 armed enlisted personnel at a time.
 However, there were mattocks in the back of the 2 1/2-ton truck.
 The KSC workers had the axes that they had brought to prune the tree branches.

 After the pruning began, about 15 North Korean soldiers appeared, commanded by Senior Lieutenant Pak Cheol, whom the UNC soldiers had nicknamed "Lieutenant Bulldog" because of a history of confrontations.
 Pak and his subordinates appeared to observe the pruning without concern for approximately 15 minutes.
 Then, Pak abruptly told the UNC to cease the activity and stated that the tree could not be pruned.
 Captain Bonifas ordered the detail to continue and turned his back on the North Koreans.

 After being ignored by Bonifas, Pak sent a runner across the Bridge of No Return.
 Within minutes, a North Korean guard truck crossed the bridge and approximately 20 more North Korean guards disembarked carrying crowbars and clubs.
 Pak again demanded that the pruning cease.
 When Bonifas again turned his back on him, Pak removed his watch, carefully wrapped it in a handkerchief, placed it in his pocket, and shouted, "Kill the bastards!"
 Using axes dropped by the tree pruners, the Korean People's Army (KPA) forces attacked both US soldiers, Bonifas and Barrett, and wounded all but one of the UNC guards.